caio-a18/ai-dj/aws/README.md

 This folder contains the AWS infrastructure for MusicForYou - AI DJ Assistant, implemented with AWS CDK (Python).

 Components (Phase 1):
-- DynamoDB table for playlists (metadata + pointers)
-- S3 bucket for playlist payloads and datasets
+- DynamoDB tables for playlists and datasets
 - SQS queue (+ DLQ) for async processing
 - Cognito User Pool and App Client for auth
 - API Gateway + Lambda (FastAPI) for REST endpoints